xiongrxchn/IntelBri.github.io/progress_report_1.md

 ## Current progress

 ### （1）Getting hardware
-We have purchased Raspberry Pi and sensors (DHT11 temperature humidity sensor, camera, Vibration sensor module, Buzzer sensor module) from Taobao.
+We have purchased Raspberry Pi and sensors (DHT11 temperature humidity sensor, Camera, Vibration sensor module, Buzzer sensor module) from [Taobao](https://www.taobao.com/).

 ### （2）Set up the development environment
 We learned how to connect the temperature-humidity sensor, camera, vibration and buzzer to the Raspberry pi and test it to get some data.